Furious 7 (2015)

-I spent a large portion of my journey home on Friday evening contemplating where Furious 7 would fit in to my The Fast and the Furious edition of Ranked before coming to the conclusion that it wouldn’t fit into the list at all, because Furious 7 is more than just a movie, it’s a farewell that transcends the screen and hits home with a huge dose of real-life right to the heart.
-Spoilers aside, the seventh installment in the Fast and Furious franchise is everything you’d expect of it.
-It’s bigger, it’s more over-the-top, it’s better, and it does it all so tongue-in-cheek that you can’t help but to fall in love with it all over again.
+Furious 7 is more than just a movie, it’s a farewell that transcends the screen and hits home with a huge dose of real-life right to the heart.
+Spoilers aside, the seventh instalment in the Fast and Furious franchise is everything you’d expect of it: it’s bigger, it’s more over-the-top, it’s better, and it does it all so tongue-in-cheek that you can’t help but to fall in love with it.

-Director James Wan had the nearly impossible task of putting together the picture following Paul Walker’s death.
-Both Cody and Caleb Walker, Paul’s brothers, stepped in for the remainder of the star’s scenes yet it seemed almost flawless, even in the moments of CGI, which is of huge testament to Wan and his team.
-I also think that credit has to go to Universal for not advertising this picture as Walkers’ “last ride”, as in the current marketplace there would’ve been countless people routing for such a sentimental form of promotion that Universal rightfully (in my opinion) steered away from out of respect.
-Continuing down this route and avoiding spoilers at all costs while doing so, I think that Wan and the Furious 7 team handled Walker’s death tremendously well.
-Throughout the film it can’t be helped that a large amount of foreshadowing is part of your experience as a viewer, and the film plays on that, but it’s the send off they give Walker’s character Brian O’Conner that is truly wonderful.
-Trust me, if you don’t have a lump in your throat after Furious 7, then you should probably go and get checked out by a GP because you have likely lost your heart.
+Director James Wan (Saw) had the nearly impossible task of putting together Furious 7 following Paul Walker’s untimely death.
+Both Cody and Caleb Walker, Paul’s brothers, stepped in to shoot for their brother and yet this transition seemed almost flawless, which is of huge testament to Wan and his team.
+Credit also has to go to Universal for not advertising this as Walker’s “last ride”, as in the current marketplace there would’ve been countless people rooting for such a sentimental form of promotion that Universal rightfully steered away from.
+Wan and the Furious 7 team handled Walker’s death tremendously well.
+Throughout the film it can’t be helped that a large amount of foreshadowing is part of your experience as a viewer, and the film plays on that, but it’s the send off they give Walker’s character Brian O’Conner that is truly wonderful – if you don’t have a lump in your throat after Furious 7, then you should probably go and get checked out by a GP because you have likely lost your heart.

-Paul Walker/Brian O’Conner aside, Furious 7 delivers in much the same way that its predecessors have.
-There are over-the-top stunts, semi-unbelievable sequences, some top class one liners, and a whole load of gunfire.
-Furious 7 is, in short, an awesome example of how an action movie can be done right when a movie is unapologetic for what it is and embraces all of the silliness of the genre as part and parcel of its product.
-With stars such as Vin Diesel and The Rock heading the line-up, such an embrace becomes a beloved part of the viewing experience for large portions of the audience and ultimately leads to dollar bills and avid fans.
+Paul Walker/Brian O’Conner aside, Furious 7 delivers in much the same way that its predecessors have: there are over-the-top stunts, semi-unbelievable chase sequences, some top class one liners, and a whole load of gunfire.
+Furious 7 is an awesome example of how an action movie can be done right when it’s unapologetic for what it is.
+And, with stars such as Vin Diesel and The Rock heading the line-up, such an embrace becomes a beloved part of the viewing experience.
 While many of the movie’s better action scenes were somewhat spoiled by the trailer (that really does show too much), there are more than enough quips in the dialogue to keep you entertained and enough so-called “near misses” in the action sequences to keep you tense and engaged at all times.